Build

 Check out reviews

-One of the greatest things about the internet is that it allows you to find information about everything and everyone you want to research without putting in much effort.
-So, leave it to Google to provide the answers you need.
+One of the most incredible things about the internet is that it allows you to find information about everything and everyone you want to research without putting in much effort.
+So, please leave it to Google to provide the answers you need.

-Nowadays, every reputable contractor has a site where they provide details about the services they offer, the types of projects they take on and how much they charge for their work.
-Plus you can learn a lot about a builder or contractor by looking at their website and, most importantly, by checking the reviews.
+Nowadays, every reputable contractor has a website where they provide details about the services they offer, the types of projects they take on, and how much they charge for their work.
+You can learn a lot about a builder or contractor by looking at their website and, most importantly, by checking the reviews.

-Online reviews are extremely helpful as you can find out what former clients have to say about different contractors, so you can get a more accurate opinion about them and decide if they would be a good fit.
+Online reviews are extremely helpful.
+You can find out what former clients have to say about different contractors, which can help you form a more accurate opinion about them and decide if they would be a good fit.

 Past yet recent performance is a good indication of what you can expect from a contractor.
-The best way to assess a contractor’s skills and talents is by looking at their previous projects to see if they have enough experience under their belt.
+The best way to assess a contractor’s skills and talents is by looking at their previous projects to see if they have enough experience.

 Have a face-to-face meeting